TogetherMobile/TogetherMobile.github.io/_documentation/content-api/index.md

 | valid | A boolean value that indicates whether the piece of content is valid.
 If there are any issues processing a piece of content the value of this property will be false. |
 {:.table .table-responsive}

-**Note:** The `sortings` property of each data object dictates the order our display shows ingredients.
+{% include callout.html type="danger" title="Important:" message="The `sortings` property of each data object dictates the order our display shows ingredients.
 Do not assume the the order of the ingredients will always be the same.
-Each data object in the response and its subsequent properties should be treated independently.
+Each data object in the response and its subsequent properties should be treated independently." %}
-{:.fa-fa-exclamation-triangle.icon-holder .callout-block .callout-danger}

 ## Ingredients